neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

 }

 input AuthorRelationInput {
-   publications_Book: [AuthorPublicationsCreateFieldInput!]
+  publications_Book: [AuthorPublicationsBookCreateFieldInput!]
-  publications_Journal: [AuthorPublicationsCreateFieldInput!]
+  publications_Journal: [AuthorPublicationsJournalCreateFieldInput!]
 }

+"""
-# Fields to sort Authors by.
+Fields to sort Authors by.
 The order in which sorts are applied is not guaranteed when specifying many fields in one AuthorSort object.
+"""
 input AuthorSort {
   name: SortDirection
 }